-- D-5 If there are any other costs, charges or expenses incurred in respect of the sales listed which have not been identified in the table in question D-4 above add a column for each item (see "other factors").
-For example, certain other selling expenses incurred. - D-6 For each type of commission, discount, rebate, allowance offered on domestic sales of like goods: - provide a description; and - explain the terms and conditions that must be met by the customer to qualify for payment.
+D-5 If there are any other costs, charges or expenses incurred in respect of the sales listed which have not been identified in the table in question D-4 above add a column for each item (see "other factors").
+For example, certain other selling expenses incurred.
+Yes, the entertainment expenses incurred is RMB1,520.

+- D-6 For each type of commission, discount, rebate, allowance offered on domestic sales of like goods: - provide a description; and - explain the terms and conditions that must be met by the customer to qualify for payment.

-Where the amounts of these discounts, rebates etc are not identified on the sales invoice, explain how you calculated the amounts shown in your response to question D4.
+Where the amounts of these discounts, rebates etc. are not identified on the sales invoice, explain how you calculated the amounts shown in your response to question D4.
+No.

 If you have issued credit notes, directly or indirectly to the customers, provide details if the credited amount has not been reported as a discount or rebate.
+No.

-D-7 Select two domestic sales, in different quarters of the investigation period, that are at the same level of trade as the export sales.
+D-7 Select two domestic sales, in different quarters of the importation period, that are at the same level of trade as the export sales.